NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Device-BloodPressure/Index.page.md

 <div id="ProfileGuidance">

 ### Example Usage Scenarios ###
-The following are example usage scenarios for the UK Core Device profile:
+The following are example usage scenarios for the UK Core Device for Blood ressure profile:

-- Query and retrieve a information around a blood pressure monitoring / recording device
+- Retrieve information pertaining to a blood pressure monitoring/recording device through querying.
 - Record or update the device used to measure a patient's blood pressure

 <hr class="thickline">